redbadger/badger-brian/README.md

 kubectl apply -f ./manifests/ingress.yaml
 ```

 Call the Slack Api via Dapr.
 The external IP address of the ingress controller can be found from `kubectl get services`. **slack**.slack is from `dapr.io/app-id` in deployment.yaml and slack.**slack** is the namespace that the deployment is in.
+When done, you can debug by using ngrok or similar to expose the endpoint to the internet and then edit the slack [slash command](https://api.slack.com/apps/A01SHH2QF8S/slash-commands) to point at it.

 ```
 curl http://ip-address/v1.0/invoke/slack.slack/method/ping
 curl -X POST -H "Content-Type: application/x-www-form-urlencoded" --data @lib/slack/exampleRequest.txt  http://ip-address/v1.0/invoke/slack.slack/method/getManager
 ```

-You can also use ngrok or similar to expose the endpoint to the internet and then edit the slack [slash command](https://api.slack.com/apps/A01SHH2QF8S/slash-commands) to point at it.
+View the zipkin dashboard at http://ip-address:9411/ (get ip-address from `kubectl get services`)

 TODO: update instructions when the slack integration is live / in use, probably by creating a test_get_manager slash command.
+TODO: mention killing a process using a port? `netstat -anv | grep <port-number>`